 “Yeah, just not a wannabee or un muchacho loco.”

-“Come by our place in the Canterbury.
+“Come by our place at the Canterbury.
 We’ll set you up.
 Hundred bucks a month.
-You can charge the weekend tourists ten bucks a night to sleep on the floor.”
+You can charge the weekend tourists ten bucks a night to sleep on the couch.”

-Nicky wrote down the address, at the corner of Cherokee and Yucca.
+Nicky writes down the address, at the corner of Cherokee and Yucca.

-“It’s furnished, tres trashy chic,” Alice seemed to like me.
-Nicky glared.
+“It’s furnished, tres trashy chic,” Alice seems to like me.
+Nicky glares.

-I offered up a joint, but Nicky said he didn’t do that shit.
-Alice seemed disappointed.
+I offer up a joint, but Nicky says he doesn’t do that shit.
+Alice seems disappointed.

-Some nerdy guy came up to me and asked if I was with Belushi at Jack Nicholson’s that afternoon.
+Some nerdy guy comes up to me and asks if I was with Belushi at Jack Nicholson’s that afternoon.

 “That wasn’t me.
-It was my alter ego, Jace,” I avoided lying.
-I had to learn to keep my mouth shut.
+It was my alter ego, Jace,” I avoid lying.
+I have to learn to keep my mouth shut.

-I had PTSD.
-Once the Whiskey afternoon show finished, I went to Doug’s and collapsed into bed by 8 pm.
+I have PTSD.
+Once the Whiskey afternoon show finishes, I go to Doug’s and collapse into bed by 8 pm.
 Mass, band jams, sorority sorties, orgies and refraining (mostly) from hard drugs takes a toll on a young boy.

-Monday morning at work started with an inquisition on the havoc I had supposedly caused the movie’s development company.
-I saw the fingerprints of Chris Miller all over the studio’s complaints that I had sabotaged their oversight of the script development and handling of the movie’s (only) star.
-My allies on the production staff informed me that Belushi had violated various tenets of the morals clause in his contract.
+Monday morning at work starts with an inquisition on the havoc I supposedly caused the movie’s development company.
+I see the fingerprints of Chris Miller all over the studio’s complaints that I had sabotaged their oversight of the script development and handling of the movie’s (only) star.
+My allies on the production staff inform me that Belushi has violated various tenets of the morals clause in his contract.
 I had instigated homosexual behavior and drug use, as documented in supposedly authentic gossip rags, specifically the National Enquirer.
-I told the execs they were welcome to wait in Landis’ office, but he may not arrive for several hours.
-I promised to call them as soon as he got in.
-Several execs gave me the evil eye, although they were surprised I had shown up for work so early.
-I wasn’t asked to explain my actions.
-I was just a lowly PA.
+I tell the execs they’re welcome to wait in Landis’ office, but he may not arrive for several hours.
+I promise to call them as soon as he gets in.
+Several execs give me the evil eye, although they are surprised I showed up for work so early.
+I’m not asked to explain my actions.
+I’m just a lowly PA.

-Once they left, I called Jay in Miami.
-More than moral support, I needed legal advice about Belushi’s contract, Dewayne Jessie’s proposal sheet, hiring back-up musicians, and rights to the songs I wanted on the sound track.
-I had been there a week and knew exactly what I wanted to do about the music in ‘Animal House.’
-Jay advised me to call PJ in the City to keep him in the loop.
-Jay said I was on firm ground, but to admit nothing about Belushi’s wild weekend.
-He enjoyed my description of all the pranks and antics, plus the actual music we had created.
-Jay was the best ally.
-He confirmed he was ready and able to deal with the legal issues.
-When I called PJ and explained, he laughed and said we really had Miller by the balls now.
-He said he’d contact Belushi at NBC for his confirmation and support with the studio.
-If he backed out, the studio was on the hook for a sizeable cancellation penalty to the National Lampoon.
-With all the attendant publicity, it would be no problem renegotiating with other studios.
-All my ducks were in a row.
-I called Kurt in Cambridge.
-He wanted to gossip about Jack’s meltdown at Harvard Stadium.
-It sounded fantastic to me.
-I laughed about Minehan scoring his total tuition bill with the playing cards.
-I had little sympathy for the football team, but The Game had lived up to its reputation.
+Once they leave, I call Jay in Miami.
+More than moral support, I need legal advice about Belushi’s contract, Dewayne Jessie’s proposal sheet, hiring back-up musicians, and rights to the songs I want on the sound track.
+I’ve been there a week and know exactly what I want to do about the music in ‘Animal House.’
+Jay advises me to call PJ in the City to keep him in the loop.
+Jay says I’m on firm ground, but to admit nothing about Belushi’s wild weekend.
+He enjoys my description of all the pranks and antics, plus the actual music we made.
+Jay is the best ally.
+He confirms he’s ready and able to deal with the legal issues.
+When I call PJ and explain, he laughs and says we really have Miller by the balls now.
+He says he’ll contact Belushi at NBC for his confirmation and support in dealing with the studio.
+If he backs out, the studio is on the hook for a sizeable cancellation penalty to the National Lampoon.
+With all the attendant publicity, it’ll be no problem renegotiating with other studios.
+To make sure all my ducks are in a row.
+I call Kurt in Cambridge.
+He wants to gossip about Jack’s meltdown at Harvard Stadium.
+It sounds fantastic to me.
+I laugh about Minehan scoring his total tuition bill with the playing cards.
+I have little sympathy for the football team, but The Game lived up to its reputation.

-Landis showed up at eleven.
-He’d actually been working with the props and costume departments.
-I told him that Miller was using tabloid grist to stoke his campaign to oust me.
+Landis shows up at eleven.
+He actually has been working with the props and costume departments.
+I tell him that Miller is using tabloid grist to stoke his campaign to oust me.

 “Well, are any of the accusations true?”